 My teaching philosophy is: leave no student behind!
 I will not abandon a student who has an incomplete or vague understanding of a topic or subject matter.
 In my humble opinion, that is tantamount to academic larceny and breach of trust.

-Thousands of teachers can teach you electrochemistry.
+Thousands of tutors can teach you electrochemistry.
 Find private lessons closest to you.